 - Safety measures to protect anyone who has to continue working at the office or in the field

-We are also restricting travel by our representatives and organizers through at least the end of April, to protect their health and the public’s.
+We are also limiting travel by our representatives and organizers, to protect their health and the public’s.
 Our staffers continue to work from home and are available by phone and email.

 We continue to organize and if you’re interested in joining our union, contact us.

-We’ll continue to share resources with our members and our locals as we work through this crisis together.
+We’ll continue to share resources and information with our members and our locals as we work through this crisis together.

 If you have questions, please do not hesitate to contact us at firstname.lastname@example.org.

-Journalists have a critical mission: to report the news and this pandemic shows how important their role is.
+Journalists have a critical mission: to report the news.
+The pandemic shows how important their role is.
 But it’s important to also make sure journalists are protecting their own health and safety.

 Follow the safety protocols by the CDC and:

-- Avoid groups with 10 or more people
+- Avoid groups of 10 or more people.

-- Decline assignments that could expose you to risks if you have concerns about your own health and safety
+- Decline assignments that could expose you to risks if you have concerns about your health and safety.

 - Find out what protocols your employer has established and contact your local union leadership if you have any questions.
 Contact us (email@example.com) if you don’t know who that is.